A Set

 for “equal” and thus the phrase pari passu translates literally from the Latin as “equal

-pace”.
-Putting this together, we have that the goal of a bematist (Greek) is to maintain an equal pace, which is the literal translation of the (Latin)
+of a bematist (Greek) is to maintain an equal pace, which is the literal

-phrase pari passu.
-Pari passu is now used as a legal phrase
+translation of the (Latin) phrase pari passu.
+Pari passu is now used as a legal

-with the general meaning of “on equal footing”.
+phrase with the general meaning of “on equal footing”.
 The phrase is also used in finance with the

 meaning “at the same rate”. e.g. All creditors will be

 treated pari passu.
-Incomes for middle class and wealthy families
+Incomes for middle class and wealthy

-has no historical basis.
-But that is
+apparently has no historical basis.

-okay as there is a word for such invented linguistic miscegenations – it’s called macaronic.
-And as any Italian restaurateur
+But that is okay as there is a word for such invented linguistic miscegenations

-will tell you, the best way to top off a meal of macaroni like this is with a
+restaurateur will tell you, the best way to top off a meal of macaroni like

-slice of pari passu, that delicious Italian dessert made with
+this is with a slice of pari passu, that delicious

-mascarpone cheese.
-But then that would
+But then that would be a malapropism

-story altogether.
+and that’s another story altogether.
 Fortunately, linguists will forgive all if

 you say it with a big enough smile. |